-- (2) We have purchased this facility to replace our existing repair and overhaul facilities in Miami, Florida, and are in the process of renovations.
-Occupancy is expected by May 1999 - Occupancy is expected by May 1999.
+(2) We have purchased this facility to replace our existing repair and overhaul facilities in Miami, Florida, and are in the process of renovations.

+Occupancy is expected by May 1999.

 (3) We expect to move out of this facility in May 1999 and into the facility referenced in footnote (2) above.